INATECH-CIG/flexABLE/README.md

+> [!IMPORTANT]
+> **This project is no longer actively maintained.**
+> For a modern, actively developed framework that provides all the capabilities of flexABLE, please use [ASSUME](https://github.com/assume-framework/assume).

 # flexABLE

-This project is no longer actively maintained.
-For a modern and actively developed framework that provides all the capabilities of flexABLE, please consider using ASSUME: https://github.com/assume-framework/assume .

 flexABLE stands for “**Flex**ibility-oriented **A**gent-**B**ased **L**aboratory for **E**lectricity system analysis”. flexABLE is an open-source Python-based toolbox to simulate European electricity markets focusing on the German bidding zone.
 The toolbox could be used to backcast electricity prices of previous years and the unit-wise power generations.